pranavgaikwad/pranavgaikwad.github.io/_posts/2018-12-20-protect-my-browsers.md

 tags: [Internet Privacy, Ad Blocker]
 ---

-When you use an online service for free, it's very likely that you're being the product.
-You trade your private information to get relevant advertisements in return.
-I believe that your private information is more valuable than you think.
-It's not worth to give it away so easily merely to see some relevant content on your screen.
+When you use an online service for free, it's very likely that you're not the customer, you're the product.
+Most of such services use your information to show you relevant advertisements.
+There are endless ways in which websites can collect your information.
+Most of them are beyond comprehension of an uninformed internet user.
+Believe it or not, your private information is more valuable than you think.
+It's not worth to give it away so easily merely to get relevant advertisements in return.
 If you think the same way as I do, take a step towards protecting your privacy.
 Install **Protect My Browsers**!
-It's a program for Linux which blocks third party advertisement providers, trackers and pixels without having to install extensions in your browsers.
+It's a program for Linux which blocks third party advertisement providers.
+It also blocks third party trackers and pixels to prevent user profiling.

 ### Why shouldn't I install a browser extension ?

 When you install a third party browser extension, you essentially put trust in an unknown third party.

-> Imagine asking a random stranger to deliver your secret letters to somebody and asking them not to tell anyone.
+> Imagine asking a random stranger to deliver your private letters to your friend and requesting them not to read.
+Would you do it?

 Moreover, extensions help websites to identify users uniquely.
 I am no expert, but you can read more about [Browser Fingerprinting](https://www.eff.org/deeplinks/2018/06/gdpr-and-browser-fingerprinting-how-it-changes-game-sneakiest-web-trackers).

 ### Installation

 Protect My Browsers is available as an Ubuntu package.
-Run following commands in terminal to install.
+You can install it using following commands.

 ```bash
 sudo add-apt-repository ppa:gaikwad.pranav/gaikwadpranav